aesirxio/concordium-sign-dapp/README.md

 ```shell
 yarn install
 ```

 to install dependencies.

 ### Configure

 1. Rename the `.env.dist` file to `.env`.
-1. Replace variables in the `.env` file with your environment.
+1. Replace variables in the `.env` file with your variables.
    1. `REACT_APP_TESTNET_GENESIS_BLOCK_HASH` replace this with your `Testnet Genesis Block Hash`
    2. `REACT_APP_TESTNET_JSON_RPC_URL` replace this with your `Testnet JSON-RPC URL`
    3. `REACT_APP_TESTNET_CCD_SCAN_BASE_URL` replace this with your `Testnet CCD Scan Base URL`